mutungapeter/mutungapeter/README.md

 ## About Me
 I'm a passionate software developer developing scalable and delightful applications.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on mobile applicaton development with react native
 - 🌱 I’m currently learning React Native
 - 🤔 I’m looking for help with React Native
 - 💬 Ask me about anything